1937 tour of Germany by the Duke and Duchess of Windsor: Overture and organisation

-A tour of Germany had been broached with the Duke before his wedding by the French businessman Charles Bedaux, whom Bloch describes as an "enigmatic time and motion tycoon".
-Windsor was agreeable and saw it as a way of raising his profile.
+A tour of Germany had been broached with the Duke before his wedding by French businessman Charles Bedaux, whom Bloch describes as an "enigmatic time and motion tycoon".
+Edward was agreeable and saw it as a way of raising his profile.
 By April 1937, Colonel Oscar Solbert had suggested that the Duke take a tour of Germany, which was soon intended to be the first of several planned international tours.
 Bedaux offered to organise the Duke's side of the arrangements.
-Solbert had been with Windsor on his 1924 tour of the United States and had been impressed by his gravitas and professional demeanour.
+Solbert had been with Edward on his 1924 tour of the United States and had been impressed by his gravitas and professional demeanour.
 That led him to suggest to the Duke that he should "head up and consolidate the many and varied peace movements throughout the world".
-The Swedish millionaire Axel Wenner-Gren acted as a go-between for the Duke in the early discussions.
+Swedish millionaire Axel Wenner-Gren acted as a go-between for the Duke in the early discussions.
 Bedaux wrote to Solbert to tell him:

-The tour of Germany was planned to be a brief visit of 12 days but was to be followed by a longer one of the United States.
-The German side of things was organised by Hitler's adjutant, Captain Fritz Wiedemann, with final preparations discussed at the Paris Ritz in late September.
+The tour of Germany was planned to be a brief visit of 12 days but was to be followed by a longer one of the U.S. The German side of things was organised by Hitler's adjutant, Captain Fritz Wiedemann, with final preparations discussed at the Paris Ritz in late September.
 The same month, the Duchess wrote to her aunt in Washington that they were planning a trip to observe European working conditions.
 The Duchess explained that "the Duke is thinking of taking up some sort of work in that direction.
 The trip is being arranged by Germany's No. 1 gentleman so should be interesting".
 However she noted that at that stage, it was still only a proposal.
-The writer Hugo Vickers suggests that Edward believed himself to be able to influence Hitler and avert war in Europe.
-If that was the case, says Vickers, Windsor "severely overestimated his own importance".
+Writer Hugo Vickers suggests that Edward believed himself to be able to influence Hitler and avert war in Europe.
+If that was the case, says Vickers, Edward "severely overestimated his own importance".

 Several contacts visited the Windsors at their Paris hotel, Le Meurice, but the nature of their discussions remains unknown, which has encouraged what Cadbury terms colourful theories.
-One such, for example, by Charles Higham, suggests that on one occasion the Duke received Hitler's deputy, Rudolf Hess, Hess's assistant Martin Bormann and the Hollywood actor Errol Flynn together.
+One such, for example, by Charles Higham, suggests that on one occasion the Duke received Hitler's deputy, Rudolf Hess, Hess's assistant Martin Bormann, and Hollywood actor Errol Flynn together.
 It is more likely, she claims, that the rooftop restaurant meetings involved men such as Wiedemann finalising the itinerary and other minutiae.